Seahawks scouting XFL star P.J. Walker as possible backup for Russell Wilson

-The Seahawks’ seemingly endless search for a backup quarterback to Russell Wilson — a role that has been held by five different players the last five seasons — found them in Houston Saturday scouting XFL standout P.J.
-Walker as he led the Roughnecks against the Seattle Dragons.
+The Seahawks’ seemingly endless search for a backup quarterback to Russell Wilson — a role that has been held by five different players the past five seasons — found them in Houston Saturday scouting XFL standout P.J.
+Walker as he led the Roughnecks to a 32-23 win over the Seattle Dragons.

-ABC announcer Steve Levy mentioned during the opening of its telecast of Saturday’s Houston-Seattle game noting that the Seahawks had scouts in attendance to check out Walker, who has become the early sensation of the fledgling league in leading the Roughnecks to a 4-0 start.
+ABC announcer Steve Levy mentioned during the opening of Saturday’s telecast that the Seahawks had scouts in attendance to check out Walker, who has become the early sensation of the fledgling league in leading the Roughnecks to a 5-0 start.

 The Seahawks do not have any quarterback under contract for the 2020 season other than Wilson.
 Last year’s backup, Geno Smith, is now an unrestricted free agent.
 Seattle went with just two QBs last season after Smith beat out Paxton Lynch for the backup job in the preseason.

-Walker has proven a perfect fit so far for the run-and-shoot offense of June Jones, having completed 92-147 passes for 987 yards and 12 touchdowns — each leading the XFL — and two interceptions heading into Saturday’s game against Seattle.
+Walker has proven a perfect fit so far for the run-and-shoot offense of June Jones, having completed 92 of 147 passes for 987 yards and 12 touchdowns — leading the XFL in both categories — and two interceptions heading into Saturday’s game against Seattle.

+Walker then threw for a season-high 351 yards against the Dragons, completing 27 of 38 passes for three touchdowns, but also threw two interceptions — one returned for a touchdown — as well as losing a fumble that Seattle turned into a score.

 Walker, who turned 25 last month, played at Temple University where he became a starter as a freshman and led the Owls to a 10-4 record as a senior in 2016.

-He went undrafted in 2017 but was then signed by the Colts and spent the 2017 and 2018 seasons on-and-off the Colts’ practice squad (current Seattle offensive coordinator Brian Schottenheimer was the Colts’ QB coach in 2017).
+He went undrafted in 2017 but was then signed by the Colts and spent the 2017 and 2018 seasons on and off the Colts’ practice squad (current Seattle offensive coordinator Brian Schottenheimer was the Colts’ QB coach in 2017).
 Walker was waived by the Colts last September and then signed with the XFL and was allocated to Houston in October.

 It was reported that the Steelers inquired about signing Walker last October but the XFL blocked the signing.